 Free Play is the Perfect Exercise for a Golden Retriever Puppy

 Free play is always an excellent form of exercise.
 Any aged puppy can play as long he likes in your own safely contained yard.
 If he is playing with another dog in the family, make sure you supervise their play until you are sure that they play well together and that the older dog is not too rough.
 End the play if the other dog is getting too rough, if your puppy is starting to annoy the other dog, or if your puppy shows signs that he is ready to quit playing when the other dog is not.

 Play Dates With KNOWN Dogs Can be Good Exercise for a Golden Retriever Puppy

 If your puppy is on a “play-date” with a dog outside of your family, limit the time to 20 minutes and supervise closely.
 I don’t recommend a dog park for any aged dog.
 I’ve heard too many stories of dogs having one bad experience with a strange dog and then becoming fearful for life.
 Limit your play dates to dogs that you know well and are confident that the experience will be a good one, especially during your puppy’s first year.

 Frisbee throwing is also a poor choice for any dog whose growth plates have not closed.
-Frisbee throwing encourages forced running, jumping, and twisting, all bad for the growing puppy.
-Frizbee throwing is not a safe form of exercise for any aged dog, but especially not for a puppy.
+Frisbees encourage forced running, jumping, and twisting, all bad for the growing puppy.
+Frisbee throwing is not a safe form of exercise for any aged dog, but especially not for a puppy.

 Digging is actually a very good exercise for a puppy (though it may not be so good for your lawn!).
 If you should have a place that your puppy can dig, maybe a soft spot in the corner of your yard, train him that that place (and only that place) is his digging spot.